-The government applies a tourist tax (known as a royalty) to your stay in Bhutan, so about 30% of what you pay for your tour is used to pay this tax, providing benefits from tourism for the local population.
+The government applies a tourist tax or royalty to your stay in Bhutan (termed a Sustainable Development Fee) which is used towards free education, free healthcare, poverty alleviation, along with the building of infrastructure.
+Approximately 30% of what you pay for your tour is used to pay this fee, providing benefits from tourism for the local population.

-After deduction of the royalty the remainder of your payment covers practically all the in-country costs for your holiday.
+After deduction of the Sustainable Development Fee the remainder of your payment covers practically all the in-country costs for your holiday.
 This will be a private tailor made tour and you will have a personal guide and driver throughout your trip.
-All accommodation is included (unless you opt for luxury hotels for which you pay a supplement) and all food, transport, sightseeing, festival and trekking arrangement, permits, entrance fees, airport transfers and so on will be arranged for you and covered by the tour price.
+All accommodation is included (unless you opt for luxury hotels for which you pay a supplement) and all food, transport, sightseeing and festival arrangements, permits, entrance fees, airport transfers and so on will be arranged for you and covered by the tour price.
 In effect this means that the only extra money you need to bring with you to spend during your holiday is for things such as gifts and souvenirs, personal items and laundry, drinks and tips.
 There is also a charge of US$50 per person for the visa which we arrange for you and a US$30 admin fee that we charge to cover bank charges and the other costs of processing the payment for your trip.